Guide to Installing Wall System 2

 Installing Wall System 2

 Wall System 2 is one of the thinnest wall soundproofing systems available.
-This solution combines thin high-density soundproof products to reduce airborne sound through party walls.
-System 2 is based on using 25mm battens fixed directly to the wall.
-The soundproofing is then installed as detailed.
+This solution combines high-density soundproof products to reduce airborne sound through party walls.
+Wall System 2 requires battens fixed directly to the wall.
 Fitting Wall System 2 reduces good airborne sound levels and with space loss to the room of less than 50mm is one of the thinnest solutions for noisy neighbours.

 Installing the frame